 There are a ton of ski masks, balaclavas, and neck tubes on the market.
 So if you walk into a store to buy one, you’re going to be faced with an incredible number of choices.
 But here’s how we narrow them down.

-Materials: Chose a face-covering made with synthetic fabrics such as polyester and spandex.
+Materials: Choose a face covering made with synthetic fabrics such as polyester and spandex.
 Other good options use merino wool as the primary material.
 We love merino for its antimicrobial properties that fight off stink!

 Design: We look for comfort first, versatility second, and looks third.